IN THIS ARTICLE

 After creating a new domain it is important to warm it up properly before you can start using it for cold mailing.
 The warm-up process lets you establish and verify your domain reputation for sending.

-Usually, if the warm-up process is skipped or shorten up, there will be bigger chances of a high bounce rate than with the domain that had proper time to be warmed up for email outreach.
+Usually, if the warm-up process is skipped or shortened, there will be bigger chances of a high bounce rate than with the domain that had proper time to be warmed up for email outreach.

 How to check your domain age